 6. Ukiyo-e Ota Memorial Museum of Art

 This diminutive museum packs a wallop with its themed exhibits of ukiyo-e (woodblock prints).
 I've seen everything from Edo-era beauties to varied views of Mount Fuji.
-Closed Monday and from the 27th to the end of every month for exhibit changes.
+Closed Monday.
+Check website for monthly closings for exhibit changes.

 7. Meiji Jingu Shrine